Installation

 npx @gamaze/hicortex init

-• Scaffolds five editable default memory domains (Work, Personal, People, Health, Finance) — edit them to match your world, see Domains.
-An existing domain list is never overwritten
+~/.hicortex/config.jsonwith your LLM choice and a generated auth token - Scaffolds five editable default memory domains (Work, Personal, People, Health, Finance) — a starting point, edit them to match your world; an existing list is never overwritten

-• Installs and starts the MCP server daemon (launchd on macOS, systemd on Linux) on port 8787
+- Installs and starts the memory server (launchd on macOS, systemd on Linux) on port 8787

 Verify the server is running: